 In 1963, Dr. Martin Luther King Jr. delivered a speech that underlined his status as one of the finest orators of all time.
 On August 28, the ‘March on Washington for Jobs and Freedom’ brought a crowd of 250,000 to the nation’s capital, gathering in front of the Lincoln Memorial to hear leaders from the Southern Christian Leadership Conference speak.

 Agreeing to appear last, Dr. King departed from his prepared notes and issued a 16-minute address, which has since passed into the history books as one of the most famous and important speeches of all time.
 Carried by the strength of his charisma and the force of his convictions, the “I Have a Dream” speech became a beacon of the civil rights movement, with a message of optimism and courage for a future defined by equality for people of all races and religions.

 Soaring to a crescendo, Dr. King called for a ringing of the bells of freedom across the country, “And when this happens”, he said, “We will be able to speed up that day when all God’s children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual, ‘Free at last!
 Free at last!
 Thank God Almighty, we are free at last!’”

 Rolex and Martin Luther King

-Throughout his life, Dr. Martin Luther King Jr. wore a Rolex Datejust ref.
-1601.
-His yellow gold example – with its champagne dial and fluted bezel on a Jubilee bracelet – was a fitting choice; a watch made for leaders of men, or entire movements.
+Throughout his life, Dr. Martin Luther King Jr. wore a Rolex Datejust reference 1601.
+His solid yellow gold example – with its champagne dial, fluted bezel, and matching Jubilee bracelet – was a fitting choice: a timeless and practical watch and a favorite among natural born leaders.